erduotong/nuitka-doc-zh/docs/--help.md

     --run               Execute immediately the created binary (or import the compiled module).
 Defaults to off.
     --debugger          Execute inside a debugger, e.g. "gdb" or "lldb" to automatically get a stack trace.
+The debugger is automatically chosen unless specified by name with the NUITKA_DEBUGGER_CHOICE environment variable.
+Defaults
-Defaults to off.
+                        to off.

   Compilation choices:
     --user-package-configuration-file=YAML_FILENAME